 B: What are your go-to Marc Jacobs products?

 MA: I love all eyeliners and formulations.
-The Fineliner ($35) and the Magic Marc’er ($45) by Marc Jacobs Beauty are really exciting because they’re really long wearing and I think down in this part of the world with the humidity and the temperatures, you want something that’s going to go the distance.
-Marc Jacobs Beauty has also just bought out this new Matte Highliner in Irony ($36), it’s a great shade, like a slate grey.
-The highliner is dry matte, but you have 15 seconds of play time to really work the product so you can actually create a really beautiful smoky eye before it sets.
-And then if you want, you can layer Style Eye-Con, which is a really beautiful glittery shadow over the top.
+The Fineliner ($25) and the Magic Marc’er ($30) by Marc Jacobs Beauty are really exciting because they’re really long-wearing and I think down in this part of the world with the humidity and the temperatures, you want something that’s going to go the distance.
+Marc Jacobs Beauty has also bought out the Matte Highliner ($25), in Irony, it’s a great shade, like a slate grey.
+The highliner is dry matte, but you have 15 seconds of playtime to really work the product so you can actually create a really beautiful smoky eye before it sets.
+And then if you want, you can layer shadows from the Eye-Con palettes, which have really beautiful glittery shadows.

 B: Do you have any Australian beauty brands that you’re loving at the moment?